rafaelrcamargo/quix/README.md

 - [🛑 Minifier](/benchmarks/minifier/results.md)
   - The idea behind this benchmark is to compare the performance of the minifier crate, and the VTEX IO Link endpoint.
 Comparing the performance of the raw files, and the minified files in the first and subsequent `quix link` commands.

+# 🥇 Contributing

+Feel free to contribute to this project, if you have any suggestions or improvements, please open an issue or pull request.

 # ⚠️ License